cloudentity/golicense/README.md

 </bom>
 ```

+### Custom licence

-Additionally if a licence cannot be resolved, it's possible to set custom licence name and optionally provide a url.
+If a licence cannot be resolved, it's possible to set custom licence using `override` section.

 Example: